 (KJV) Luke 7:23 And blessed is he, whosoever shall not be OFFENDED in me.

-According to what I see, Jesus sent word to John to be very careful about his personal doubt and careful what he said to others about Jesus.
-“John, because you’ve got your questions, displeased, and indignant with me, don’t become a stumbling block tripping people”
+According to what I see, Jesus told John to be very careful about his personal doubts and cautious about what he said to others about Jesus.
+“John, because you’ve got your questions, displeased and indignant with me, don’t become a stumbling block tripping people.”

-When we don’t work out our doubts, we become displeased, indignant, and offended.
-Then we vocalize our offence to others tripping them in their faith.
-We talk and what we say can become scandalous.
-Jesus said don’t do that.
-Things will not go well for you.
+We become displeased, indignant, and offended when we don’t resolve our doubts.
+Then, we vocalize our offense to others, tripping them in their faith.
+We talk, and what we say can become scandalous.
+Jesus said, “Don’t do that.
+Things will not go well for you.”

 Greater than John Luke

-Has anyone ever tripped you concerning your faith?
-It’s serious and it happens frequently.
+Has anyone ever tripped you up about your faith?
+It’s serious, and it happens frequently.
 Be very, very careful.

-We’re not told how John received or responded to his disciples’ report or to the warning.
-We do know the following took place a short time later.
+We don’t know how John received or responded to his disciples’ reports or warnings.
+However, we do know the following took place a short time later.

 (TMB) Matthew 14:4-12 John had provoked Herod by naming his relationship with Herodias “adultery.”
 Herod wanted to kill him, but he was afraid because so many people revered John as a prophet of God.
 But at his birthday celebration, he got his chance.
 Herodias’s daughter provided the entertainment, dancing for the guests.
 She swept Herod away.
 In his drunken enthusiasm, he promised her on oath anything she wanted.
 Already coached by her mother, she was ready: “Give me, served up on a platter, the head of John the Baptizer.”
 That sobered the king up fast.
 Unwilling to lose face with his guests, he did it– ordered John’s head cut off and presented to the girl on a platter.
 She in turn gave it to her mother.
 Later, John’s disciples got the body, gave it a reverent burial

 John was decapitated.
-Enticing her own stepfather at a drunken birthday party with a provocative seductive dance, Herodias’s daughter uses her sensuality to execute John.
-John’s head was placed on a platter.
+Enticing her own stepfather at a drunken birthday party with a provocative, seductive dance, Herodias’s daughter uses her sensuality to execute John.
+Herod placed John’s head on a platter.
 Was this because John scandalized Jesus?
 I don’t know, but I know Jesus gave him a warning.
 I know when people scandalize causing others to trip in their faith, bad things happen.
 So I get very uncomfortable when people, even close friends, begin to scandalize men and women of God.
-See I don’t want my head, or their head, on a platter.
+See, I don’t want my head, or their head, on a platter.
 Don’t allow your doubts to become skandalizo.

 Greater than John Luke